jeremyckahn/rekapi/README.md

 ## AMD

-You can load Rekapi with an AMD loader such as [RequireJS](http://requirejs.org).
+Alternatively, you can load Rekapi as an [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module by using a loader such as [RequireJS](http://requirejs.org).
 This has the added benefit of not creating any `Kapi`, `Tweenable` (from Shifty) or `_` global variables, unlike in the previous code sample.

 Caution: You can only require `rekapi.js` or `rekapi.min.js` as AMD modules.
 It will not work with `rekapi.bundle.min.js`.